Astrocaryum vulgare: Ecology

 It is a characteristic palm of terra firme (rainforest which is never inundated under water), low vegetation cover, and open fields.
 Astrocaryum vulgare is considered a pioneer plant with aggressive growth, has the ability to grow new shoots after a fire, and mainly inhabits secondary forests and pastures.
 It is never found in undisturbed old-growth rainforest.
 In the Guianas it is typically found on rather dry, sandy soil.
 It is very common in white-sand savanna.
 The seeds are probably mostly dispersed by capuchin monkeys and scatter-hoarding rodents (agoutis and achouchis).
 In Guyana, researchers found its inflorescences produce heat and odor during nocturnal anthesis, which draws hordes of different beetles to feed, mate, and oviposition.
 Although beetles pollinate, wind pollination was also employed, and experiments showed the palm also self-fertilized.

 Uses

 Seeds take up to two years to germinate, the plants grow slowly in cultivation, and start to produce fruits after eight years.

 Cuisine

 In French Guiana, at Easter, Guianans (Guyanais/Guyanaises) eat a traditional dish made with awara paste called bouillon d'awara, or awara broth.
 It is said that if you eat bouillon d'awara, you'll return to French Guiana. ("Si tu manges du bouillon d'awara… en Guyane tu reviendras.")

+In the north of Brazil a sandwich, called a X-caboquinho is made out of the raw tucumã fruit's outer layer, fried bananas, and Queijo coalho on Pão francês, all of which is then grilled, with various regional variations existing.
+In the same region, the tucumã's orange layer is also eaten raw with or without butter.